illidanlab/PRL/README.md

 ## Paper Abstract
 Training deep neural models in the presence of corrupted supervision is challenging as the corrupted data points may significantly impact the generalization performance.
-To alleviate this problem, we present an efficient robust algorithm that achieves strong guarantees without any assumption on the type of corruption, and provides a unified framework for both classification and regression problems.
+To alleviate this problem, we present an efficient robust algorithm that achieves strong guarantees without any assumption on the type of corruption and provides a unified framework for both classification and regression problems.
 Unlike many existing approaches that quantify the quality of the data points (e.g., based on their individual loss values), and filter them accordingly, the proposed algorithm focuses on controlling the collective impact of data points on the average gradient.
 Even when a corrupted data point failed to be excluded by our algorithm, the data point will have very limited impact on the overall loss, as compared with state-of-the-art filtering methods based on loss values.
 Extensive experiments on multiple benchmark datasets have demonstrated the robustness of our algorithm under different types of corruptions.

 <br>

 ## Usage

 It should be very easy to use our algorithm in your training pipeline if you think your training data contains corrupted supervision.
-Just for every update, first calculate the loss-layer gradient norm and throw data with large loss gradient norm, only using remaining data to perform gradient descent.
+Just for every update, first, calculate the loss-layer gradient norm and throw data with large loss gradient norm, only using the remaining data to perform gradient descent.
-We provide a classification example with cross entropy loss below:
+We provide a classification example with cross-entropy loss below:

 ```python
 from model import YourModel